jmfrancklab/jmfrancklab.github.io/People.md

 ## Eldon Hard

 Eldon (planned graduation 2020) has worked both on the design of specialized microwave cavities for ODNP, as well as

+## Jazmine Richardson

+## Katie Ackerman (REU 2019)

+Katie is a visiting REU student from the University of Hawaii.
+She is engineering a temperature apparatus that will allow stable temperature controlled experiments to be conducted during ODNP.

 # Alumni

+## Heta Desai (REU 2017)

+Synthesized the small molecule spin label Cat-1, demonstrated its capture inside lipid vesicles, and demonstrated its saturation performance relative to aminotempo.

+## Isabela Ramirez (Undergrad)

+Worked briefly to initialize a project on mechanical automation of rf tuning and sample mixing.

 ## Soliloquy Rhodes (Undergrad)

 Soliloquy (graduated 2019) worked on the synthesis of small molecule spin labels as well as the design of an automated temperature control system for use with saturation-level microwaves.

 ## Michelle Sahagian (Undergrad)

 Michelle (graduated 2019) worked on the synthesis of small molecule spin labels.

-## Heta Desai (REU 2017)

-Synthesized the small molecule spin label Cat-1, demonstrated its capture inside lipid vesicles, and demonstrated its saturation performance relative to aminotempo.

-## Isabela Ramirez (Undergrad)

-Worked briefly to initialize a project on mechanical automation of rf tuning and sample mixing.